The HT Rating

 Normal color perception is required.
 Writing, speaking and arithmetic skills, physical strength and the ability to keep records and do repetitive tasks are helpful.

 HT's must be U.S. citizens eligible for security clearance.
 Hull Technicians work in a variety of situations at sea and ashore.
 Sometimes their work is performed indoors in a shop environment.
 Other times it may be performed outdoors, frequently at sea and in all kinds of climates and weather conditions.
 They may work in noisy environments on some assignments.
 HT's are stationed primarily aboard ships.
-HT ASVAB Test score requirements.
+HT ASVAB Test score requirement.

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associate's degree categories for courses taken in this rating on welding, plumbing, brazing and soldering.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associates degree categories for courses taken in this rating on welding, plumbing, brazing and soldering.